Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: Results of E24 model

-The model significantly overpredicts the fraction of WDs with masses $\gtrsim 0.8\,M_{\odot}$, which we address for our fiducial model in the following sections.
-This deficit of massive WDs in the AMRF sample compared to the field WD population has been explored recently by \citet{Hallakoun2024ApJL} (Section \ref{ssec:fiducial_model}).
+The model significantly over-predicts the fraction of WDs with masses $\gtrsim 0.8\,M_{\odot}$, which we address in our updated models as described in Section \ref{sec:modifications}.
+This deficit of massive WDs in the AMRF sample compared to the field WD population has been explored recently by \citet{Hallakoun2024ApJL}.
 Massive WDs are over-represented in the AMRF sample as they produce larger orbits and can therefore be identified as WDs even when they orbit more massive/luminous stars, so the dearth of massive WDs is highly significant.

 The observed primary mass distribution is more narrow and peaks at a slightly higher mass compared to the E24 model.
-This suggests that there may be a relationship between the mass of the accretor in the progenitor system -- the luminous primary today -- and the probability to end up in wide orbits post-interaction that are detectable via astrometry (Section \ref{ssec:mod_orbital_evol}).
+This suggests that there may be a relationship between the mass of the accretor in the progenitor system -- the luminous primary today -- and the probability to end up in wide orbits post-interaction that are detectable via astrometry (Section \ref{ssec:fshrink_models}).

 We also see that there is a slight discrepancy between the observed and simulated [Fe/H] distributions.
-This may be attributed to uncertainties in the underlying stellar population simulated by \texttt{Galaxia} or those in the measured metallicites reported by \citet{Zhang2023MNRAS} (Section \ref{ssec:fiducial_model}).
+This may be attributed to uncertainties in the underlying stellar population simulated by \texttt{Galaxia} or those in the measured metallicites reported by \citet{Zhang2023MNRAS} (Section \ref{sssec:color_excess_dist}).